 The course across the river is approximately 0.7 miles long, diagonally.
 Depending on water levels, water temperature averages 69 degrees, river depth is 60’.
-The fastest swimmers usually finish in just under 25 minutes (@ 3 mph) and most swimmers are out of the water within 40 minutes (1.5 mph).
-Paddlers can cover this distance in less time and if so choose, may paddle back to the Marina, mindful of boat traffic.
+The fastest swimmers (departing from Lyons Ferry State Park) usually finish in just under 25 minutes (@ 3 mph) and most swimmers are out of the water within 40 minutes (1.5 mph).
+Paddlers (who enter the river at Lyons Ferry Marina) and paddle to Lyons Ferry State Park.
+Paddlers can cover this distance in less time and if so choose, may paddle back to Lyons Ferry Marina, mindful of boat traffic.

 Please reference event map.

 For swimmers, you may park at Lyons Ferry State Park.
 You will need a parking permit from Washington State Parks to avoid a parking ticket.
 Washington State Parks DISCOVER PASSES are $35.00/year or day passes are $10.00/day.

 Paddlers can off load their “craft” at the boat launch at the LFM and park near the boneyard at the south end of Marina property.
 Please do not park in trailer spaces reserved for outboard boats.
 A free shuttle (personal vehicle) will be available to ferry swimmers back to the Park to retrieve vehicles following the swim.

 For swimmers and paddlers, boaters are in the channel on both sides of the course to help form a swim lane to assist you with direction.
 If you have trouble, and drift into the boat line, you can hold on and rest or choose to be picked up.
 If you drift THROUGH the boat line you will automatically be picked up.